zrajm/pagethumb/README.md

 =========
 Download: [`pagethumb-latest.xpi`][latest]

-This is a Firefox extension for bookmarking & rating web pages.
-Whenever you visit a web page you’ll immediately see whether you have previously liked or disliked the page.—It’s a personal like/dislike feature for the web at large.
-Your likes are not shared with anybody (except your own future self).
+This is a Firefox bookmark extension, that instead of just showing you the default ⭐, lets you indicate whether you like a page or not using 👍 or 👎.
+The next time you visit your rating is the first thing you'll see.—This extension does not share your bookmarks or upload them anywhere.
+If your bookmarks are setup to sync between devices, then your ratings are also synced.

 <toc heading=Contents class=toc>

 What Does It Look Like?
 -----------------------
-Here’s the extension at work.
+Here’s what the extension looks like in its various states:

+![disabled]\
 ![default]\
-![like]\
-![dislike]\
-![bookmark]\
+![thumbsup]\
+![thumbsdown]\
+![bookmarked]\
 ![menu]